DatabricksFactory/databricks-migration/steps/retail_org_e2e_steps.md

 8. Change the Firewall rule of Key Vault to ***“Allow public access from all networks”*** in Networking.
 9. Generate a **Secret** in the Key Vault for the *Client ID value* that you copied earlier.
 10. Launch the Databricks Workspace and edit the URL as follows https://adb.......azuredatabricks.net/#secrets/createScope
-11. Fill the details as follows :
+11. Fill in the details as follows :
 Scope Name – keyvaultdb
 DNS Name – Key Vault  properties  Vault URI
 Resource - Key Vault  properties   Resource ID